-- Now - Continue environmental scan to document burdens - Engage focus teams to address burden topics - Focus on root causes - What is the problem and its source? - Why did it happen? - What will be done to prevent it from happening (now and in the future)? - Who (stakeholder(s)) might best address burden? - Have burden(s) already been tackled? - Are there RCB proposals and/or success stories that can be referenced? - Then - Publish findings and work to implement solutions
+- As we progressed... - Ongoing environmental scan to document burdens - Engaged focus teams to address burden topics - Focused on root causes - What is the problem and its source? - Why did it happen? - What will be done to prevent it from happening (now and in the future)? - Who (stakeholder(s)) might best address burden? - Have burden(s) already been tackled? - Are there RCB proposals and/or success stories that can be referenced?